Bruno Henrique (footballer, born 1990)

-Bruno Henrique Pinto (born 30 December 1990), known as Bruno Henrique, is a Brazilian footballer who plays as a winger for Flamengo.
+Bruno Henrique Pinto (born 30 December 1990), known as Bruno Henrique, is a Brazilian footballer who plays as a winger for Campeonato Brasileiro Série A club Flamengo.

 He made his Campeonato Brasileiro Série A debut with Goiás in 2015.
 Then he moved to Germany, where he made just 17 appearances in a year with VfL Wolfsburg before returning home to Santos for €4 million.
 In January 2019, he moved to Flamengo for a fee of R$23 million, and won the Campeonato Carioca, Brazilian Serie A and Libertadores Cup in his first year, ending as top scorer in the first and voted The Best of the tournament in the last, being the first in the history of the Libertadores to be rewarded with a 18k gold and diamonds ring.

 Bruno Henrique made his senior international debut for Brazil in 2019.

 Club career

 Early career

 Born in Belo Horizonte, Minas Gerais, Bruno Henrique joined Cruzeiro after being named the best player of the 2012 Copa Itatiaia (an amateur competition in the state) while playing for Inconfidência FC.
 He made his senior debuts while on loan at Uberlândia in 2012, and after another loan stint at the club, signed a permanent deal in late 2013, after recovering from an Achilles tendon rupture, as his contract with Cruzeiro had expired.

 In July 2014 Bruno Henrique was loaned to Itumbiara.
 He scored seven goals in only 12 matches for the side, including braces against América-GO and Iporá.